-Before you can start using your electric smoker, first you have to learn how to season an electric smoker.
-Just like all the other best smokers for camping, you’re new electric smoker needs to be seasoned before you get to fire it up and start smoking your favorite meats.
+Before you can start using your electric smoker, you first have to learn how to season an electric smoker.
+Just like all the other best smokers for camping, your new electric smoker needs to be seasoned before you get to fire it up and start smoking your favorite meats.

 There are important reasons why seasoning is essential and one of those is so that your smoker will not accumulate rust and last long.